johannburkard/Waldbeere/README.md

 # Waldbeere

-Waldbeere is a tiny JavaScript to run AB and Multivariate split tests.
+Waldbeere is a tiny JavaScript to run AB and Multivariate Split Tests.

 Waldbeere is less than 1 KB when gzip compressed and integrates seamlessly with Google Analytics.
 Contrary to other AB and Multivariate test tools, Waldeere does not slow down your website -- there are no extra DNS or HTTP requests when using Waldbeere.